LSU Tigers men's basketball: Rabenhorst era

-The 1934–1935 Tigers – coached by Harry Rabenhorst, and keyed by the play of first LSU All-American Sparky Wade – finished the season at 14–1, defeating a Pittsburgh Panthers team that shared the Eastern Intercollegiate Conference championship and finished with an 18–6 overall record in the American Legion Bowl by a score of 41–37 in their final game of the season.
-LSU's lone defeat came to the Southwest Conference co-champion Rice Owls by a score of 56–47 in Houston in one of LSU's three road games.
+The 1934–1935 Tigers – keyed by the play of first LSU All-American Sparky Wade – finished the season at 14–1.
+The Tigers defeated the Eastern Intercollegiate Conference co-champion Pittsburgh Panthers in the American Legion Bowl by a score of 41–37 in their final game of the season.
+LSU's lone defeat came to the Southwest Conference co-champion Rice Owls by a score of 56–47 in Houston.
 LSU has claimed a national championship for the 1935 season (pre-NCAA tournament), but not on the basis of any determination by an external selector.
-(LSU is the only school that officially claims a national championship on the basis of a win in the American Legion Bowl, an event that made no claim to determine a national champion.
-The Helms Athletic Foundation retroactively named the 19–1 NYU Violets its national champion for the 1934–35 season.
-The retroactive Premo-Porretta Power Poll also ranked the Violets as its 1935 national champion.
-The Premo-Porretta poll ranked LSU fifth, behind second-ranked Richmond (20–0), third-ranked Duquesne (18–1), and fourth-ranked Kentucky (19–2); the poll ranked Pittsburgh—LSU's final opponent–16th nationally.)

-Rabenhorst also led the Tigers to the 1953 Final Four with a team that finished 22–3 overall and 13–0 in conference play, and which included future NBA Hall of Famer Bob Pettit.
+Rabenhorst also led the Tigers to the 1953 Final Four with a team that finished 22–3 overall and 13–0 in conference play, and which included future NBA Hall of Famer Bob Pettit, in college notable for his hook shot.
 Rabenhorst's 1953–54 Tigers repeated as SEC champions—again finishing undefeated in conference play at 14–0, and at 20–5 overall—and played in the Sweet Sixteen game of the 1954 NCAA tournament, falling 78–70 to eventual national third-place Penn State.

 Tough times (1957–1966)

 From 1957 to 1966, LSU was coached by Jay McCreary (1957–1965) and Frank Truitt (1965–66 season).
 They combined for a record of 88–135.
-Significant players included George Nattin, Jr.
+Significant players included George Nattin Jr.

 Maravich era (1966–1972)

 Press Maravich was head basketball coach from 1966 to 1972.
 He had an overall record of 76–86 at LSU.
 He led the team to three winning seasons, but did not win an SEC championship or make an NCAA tournament appearance.
 His 1969–70 team advanced to the NIT Final Four.
-This era is best known for the exploits of Press Maravich's son, Pete "Pistol Pete" Maravich whom he coached from 1967 to 1970.
+This era is best known for the exploits of Press Maravich's son, "Pistol" Pete Maravich whom he coached from 1967 to 1970.
 Pete dominated at the collegiate level averaging 44.2 points per game and was named National Player of the Year in 1970.

-Collis Temple Jr. of Kentwood became LSU's first African-American varsity athlete during Press' final season of 1971–1972.
-The 1971-1972 season was also the Tigers' first playing in the LSU Assembly Center.
+The 1971–1972 season was the Tigers' first playing in the LSU Assembly Center, renamed the Pete Maravich Assembly Center after his death in 1988.
+Collis Temple Jr. of Kentwood also became LSU's first African-American varsity athlete during Press' final season of 1971–1972.